This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 CONS:

-• It will make the width of your van smaller
+• It will take up floor space and make the width of your van smaller

 • It is a more difficult design to build